prometheus/docs/content/blog/2018-09-03-lts-options.md

 ## PromCon 2018 panel discussion

-Last but not least, have a look at the PromCon 2018 panel on this topic:

-> TODO: embed the video URL of the panel here
+Last but not least, have a look at this [PromCon 2018 panel on LTS approaches](https://youtu.be/VvJx0WTiGcA?t=23774) to understand the motivation and design considerations behind each of the above listed offerings better:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/VvJx0WTiGcA?start=23775" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+In a nutshell: while Prometheus itself does not support long-term retention of your timeseries data, there are a number of solutions you can choose from to make this possible.